golgor/golgor/README.md

 I love technology and other complex systems in any shape and always try to understand how and why they work.
 Anything from molecular reactions to engineering or the human psyche.

+This page is currently a work in progress!

 <!--
 Fiverr, Topcoder, Facebook, hackaday, freelancer,
 -->